 - A special Taittinger Prestige Rose, with a pink elephant from the classic film “Dumbo” adorning the bottle, is the signature bubbly in Pink: Wine and Champagne Bar on the Disney Dream.
 Guests may purchase this limited-edition bottle to take home, exclusively on this ship.

-- In Remy, the haute cuisine French restaurant on both ships, the signature “Collette” cocktail is handcrafted tableside, expertly combining Taittinger Champagne and vodka, and garnished with three Cassis pearls and dried pineapple cubes.
+- In Remy, the haute cuisine French restaurant on both ships, the signature “Colette” cocktail is handcrafted tableside, expertly combining Taittinger Champagne and vodka, and garnished with three Cassis pearls and dried pineapple cubes.

 - Remy features two wine lists: a special French list with nearly 200 selections, mostly vintage French wines from nearly every region in France, and Remy’s Vault, a separate and exclusive list with rare wines from all over the world.